mikaelaalu/Weather-today/README.md

-# What-s-the-weather-
+# Weather-today
-What's the weather?
+What's the weather today?